 Those who love a great discount should keep an eye on the Festival Jakarta Great Sale dates, where more than 80 participating malls (including both the Grand Indonesia Mall and the Plaza Indonesia), 40 traditional markets, and a number of hotels offer discounts as steep as 70% off for a couple weeks in a year.
 The most enticing part of this time is the Midnight Sales, where certain malls offer one to two nights of additional 10 to 20% discounts off the already reduced prices on different scheduled dates.
 With malls offering insane prizes including shopping vouchers worth 260 Million Indonesian Rupiah (approximately 17,300 USD), motorcycles, and televisions the Midnight Sale is just as, if not more, popular than Black Friday.
 So our first tip is to do your research beforehand and do some online “window shopping” for the items you desire.
 Second, go to the mall a couple of hours earlier (the sales normally start at 9 or 10pm) to reserve the items you want and pay for it once the sales officially start to obtain the additional discount.
 Happy Shopping!

-For Lifestyle Choose: Run, Walk, or Bike On Car Free Sundays
+Lifestyle Activity: Run, Walk, or Bike On Car Free Sundays